Checkroth/pbelican/content/software blog/2023-04-19-upgrading-rds-engine-cloudformation.md

 ## Catching Up with CloudFormation

-WARNING: This step ALSO can incur downtime.
-To sync up, the DBParameterGroup may be recreated, which requires a databaes restart.
-I wouldn't consider myself in the clear until this step is ALSO completed, you do not want accidental downtime in the future for unrelated infrastructure deployments.
+WARNING: This step ALSO will incur downtime.
+To sync up, the DBParameterGroup must be recreated, which requires a database restart.
+When upgrading manually, the parameter group is set set to "default".

 Below is the updated config.
 All that has changed is `DBParameters::Properties::Family` from `postgres11` to `postgres14`.